arXiv/arxiv-docs/README.md

 ## How to do a Quick Edit on github

-To make a quick edit, use this is a 3 step process:
-To make a quick edit, use this is a 3 step process:
+To make a quick edit, use this is a 4 step process:

 1. Make your edit and commit to a new branch.